Article updated: 24th March 2023

 It is almost exclusively sexually transmitted, contracted through vaginal-to-vaginal or vaginal-to-penile contact.

 70% of people infected with trichomoniasis will not display any signs or symptoms.

-LetsGetChecked’s STD test data shows that green vaginal discharge is the most common symptom reported by patients who have tested positive for trichomoniasis with 75% of users reporting abnormal vaginal discharge
+LetsGetChecked’s STD test data shows that green vaginal discharge is the most common symptom reported by patients who have tested positive for trichomoniasis, with 75% of people reporting abnormal vaginal discharge

 Other symptoms you are likely to notice are itching or rashes around the vagina (50%), pain or discomfort whilst urinating (25%), or bleeding between periods (25%).
 Pelvic pain may also occur but is not as common.

-“It is impossible to diagnose trichomoniasis from your symptoms alone.
-Your doctor will need to get a laboratory test to determine if you have trichomoniasis or not.
 The good news is that if you do have trichomoniasis it is normally easily treated.
-Your doctor will typically prescribe you a antibiotic, such as metronidazole or tinidazole, which will clear up the infection within a couple weeks.”
-Dr Rowley said.
+Your doctor will typically prescribe you a antibiotic, such as metronidazole or tinidazole, which will clear up the infection within a couple weeks.

 As with trichomoniasis most people with chlamydia or gonorrhea don’t display any symptoms.
 However, those that do often experience painful or burning sensation when urinating, increased vaginal discharge (white, yellow, or green discharge), pain during sex or vaginal bleeding between periods.

 If left untreated, gonorrhea or chlamydia can lead to serious health problems such as pelvic inflammatory disease (PID).
 PID often has no symptoms, but some women do experience abdominal or pelvic pain.
 If left untreated PID can cause permanent damage to your reproductive system leading to an inability to get pregnant, and potentially ectopic pregnancy (pregnancy outside the uterus).